Watch Hill Castle: Conservation

-Writing in the mid-1980s, archaeologists Keri Brown and Barry Johnson observed that the motte was overgrown with trees and a footpath was causing erosion of the motte.
+Writing in the mid-1980s, archaeologists Keri Brown and Barry Johnson observed that the motte was overgrown with trees and that a footpath was causing erosion.
 Watch Hill Castle's proximity to the River Bollin presents a conservation challenge.
-As the 21st century progresses, the river is more likely to flood as a result of climate change.
-This could erode the remains of the castle.
+As the 21st century progresses, the river is increasingly likely to flood as a result of climate change, which could erode the remains of the castle.